benali-chadi/minishell/README.md

 # minishell
-A project in the 42_cursus
+In this project me and my friend smhah tried to reproduce some of the behaviors of the shell.